kippt/jekyll-incorporated/_posts/2014-07-21-state-of-the-company.md

 We've got some big announcements to share, and I thought it would be prudent to send you a letter.
 However, the letter has gotten quite long.
 So first, I present a summarized version:

-- Spark as a company is growing up, and that's mostly a good thing.
+- Spark as a company is growing up, and that's a good thing.
 - We recently announced Spark OS, our open source operating system for the Internet of Things (IoT).
 Spark OS takes the foundation we built with the Spark Core and expands upon it.
 Over the course of the rest of the year we'll be building out features for people deploying thousands of connected products or more.
 - We recently released the [Spark Server](https://github.com/spark/spark-server), our open source back-end for the Spark Core.
 You can now run Spark Cores on your own infrastructure!
 If you want a commercial solution for large-scale deployments (>1K units), come [talk to us](mailto:sales@spark.io).
 - We've just pushed out a major stability update called a "deep update".
 This update will patch the CC3000 Wi-Fi module and make the connection to the Spark Cloud more consistent.
 To receive the update, simply plug in your Spark Core and get it online, and then visit the [Spark Build IDE](https://www.spark.io/build) for instructions.
-- Some investors decided to give us some money, which means that we can grow and take on new challenges.
+- Some investors decided to give us some money, which means that we can grow and take on new challenges while growing our community and sticking to our roots.
 Hooray!

 Now, for those who came for a story, let's dig in a bit deeper: